bparanj/crystal/computer/basics/ac-dc.md

 - **DC Voltage**:
   - **Electronics**: Most electronic devices, such as computers, smartphones, and LED lights, operate on DC voltage.
   - **Storage**: Batteries store and provide power in DC form.
-  - **Portable Devices**: Portable and low-power devices typically use DC voltage due to the ease of battery integration.
+  - **Portable Devices**: Portable and low-power devices  use DC voltage due to the ease of battery integration.

 - **AC Voltage**:
   - **Power Transmission**: AC voltage is used for transmitting electricity over long distances.
 It can be easily transformed to higher or lower voltages using transformers.